-The iHV collaborate with a range of partner's to deliver projects that support our mission to improve child and family health and reduce health inequalities through a strengthened health visiting service.
+The iHV collaborates with a range of partners to deliver projects that support our mission to improve child and family health and reduce health inequalities through a strengthened health visiting service.
 Our work aims to generate new evidence and translate this into practice – using it to develop bespoke training and resources specifically for health visitors and their teams, to support their work with families across a range of important public health priority areas.

 All projects follow the PRINCE2 Project Management Principles.
 Co-production is at the heart of our work as we aim to work in partnership with health visitors and families to shape the projects, resources and training.